oracle-livelabs/apex/apex-professional-hol10/2-creating-add-to-cart-page.md

      ![](./images/rendering-tab.png " ")

-2.In the rendering tree, select the root node in the component tree **Page 17: Add to Cart**
+2. In the rendering tree, select the root node in the component tree **Page 17: Add to Cart**
 3. In the Property Editor, do the following changes:
     - Under Identification section:
         For Title, enter **Manage Your Cart**